holly1238/mobile-sp/source/selectivebuild/andriodSelectiveBuild.rst

    with open('MobileNetV2.yaml', 'w') as output:
        yaml.dump(ops, output)

-3. Building PyTorch Android with prepared operators list.
+3. Build PyTorch Android with prepared operators list.
 To build PyTorch Android with the prepared yaml list of operators, specify it in the environment variable ``SELECTED_OP_LIST``.
 Also, in the arguments, specify which Android ABIs it should build; by default it builds all 4 Android ABIs.